Ladakh reserves non-gazetted jobs for permanent residents

 Ladakh’s order is in contrast to Jammu and Kashmir’s domicile rules, which allow some candidates who are not from the Union Territory to apply for jobs.

-Ladakh on Saturday said that it would issue “Resident Certificates” only to Permanent Resident Certificate holders in the region for appointments to all non-gazetted government posts, The Hindu reported.
-The order is in contrast to the domicile rules in Jammu and Kashmir, where non-locals are also allowed to apply for government jobs if they have lived there for a certain amount of time.
+On September 4, the Ladakh administration announced it would issue “Resident Certificates” only to Permanent Resident Certificate holders in the region, The Hindu reported.
+The order is in contrast to the domicile rules in Jammu and Kashmir, where non-locals are also allowed to apply for government jobs and own land if they have lived there for a certain amount of time.

-On August 5, 2019, the Centre abrogated Article 370 and 35A of the Constitution, bifurcating Jammu and Kashmir into two Union Territories, one of which is Ladakh.
+The rules were framed after the Centre abolished special status under Article 370 and repealed Article 35A on August 5, 2019.
+It also split the state of Jammu and Kashmir into two Union Territories – one comprising Jammu and Kashmir divisions, the other comprising the Ladakh division of the former state.

-While Article 370 gave special status to Jammu and Kashmir, Article 35A granted the erstwhile state’s legislature the power to define the “permanent residents” of the state and provide them special rights and privileges.
+While Article 370 gave a degree of autonomy to Jammu and Kashmir, Article 35A enabled erstwhile state’s legislature to define the “permanent residents” and provide them special rights and privileges, such as the right to own land and apply for government jobs.
+As of 2019, permanent residents defined under Article 35A were those who had been state subjects of Jammu and Kashmir in 1954 and their descendants.
+Those who had lived in Jammu and Kashmir for 10 years before 1954, and acquired immoveable property there, and their descendants were also considered permanent residents.

-The Ladakh Resident Certificate Order 2021 now “temporarily defines” the “resident of Union Territory of Ladakh” for the purpose of “appointment to all the non-gazetted posts borne on the establishment of any department or service of administration of Ladakh”.
+The Ladakh Resident Certificate Order 2021 was passed on Saturday for the purpose of making appointments to non-gazetted posts in the Union Territory administration.
+It “temporarily defines” a “resident of Union Territory of Ladakh”.
+According to the order, “any person who possesses a Permanent Resident Certificate issued by the competent authority in the districts of Leh and Kargil or belongs to a category of persons who would have been eligible to be issued PRC shall be eligible to receive the ‘Resident Certificate’”.

-It specifies that “any person who possesses a Permanent Resident Certificate issued by the competent authority in the districts of Leh and Kargil or belongs to a category of persons who would have been eligible to be issued PRC shall be eligible to receive the ‘Resident Certificate’”.
+Tehsildars, local revenue officials, will have the authority to issue the certificates.

-The tehsildars will have the authority to issue the certificates.
+Local residents of Ladakh had been pressing for safeguards in land rights and jobs since 2020, especially after new domicile rules were announced in Jammu and Kashmir.
+These rules allow a person living in Jammu and Kashmir for at least 15 years to be eligible for permanent residence in the Union Territory.
+They also grant domicile to those who have studied in Jammu and Kashmir for a period of seven years and have appeared for their Class 10 or 12 examinations from a school there.
+Exemptions were also made for certain public sector and central government employees.

-The locals of Ladakh, along with Leh, have been pressing for safeguards in land rights and jobs since 2020, especially in light of the new rules in Jammu and Kashmir.
-The new domicile rules have been met by protests from political parties as well as ordinary residents of the Valley.
+The Jammu and Kashmir domicile rules have been met by protests from political parties as well as ordinary residents of the Valley.
 They allege that the laws are a step towards bringing demographic change in the culturally distinct region.

-Ladakh’s administration has also increased the age limit for people who want to enter the government services.
-For the reserved category, the limit was made 45 years from 43 years, for candidates from the general category, it was increased to 42 years from 40 years, and for disabled applicants, it was increased to 44 years from 42 years.
+For now, the Ladakh administration has kept the old definition of permanent residents intact.
+It has also increased the age limit for people who want to enter the government services.
+For the reserved category, the limit was raised to 45 years from 43 years, for candidates from the general category, it was increased to 42 years from 40 years, and for disabled applicants, it was increased to 44 years from 42 years.

 However, this relaxation is not permanent and will only be applicable for two years.